mesosphere/dcos-docs-site/pages/dkp/konvoy/1.6/install/install-airgapped/index.md

 ## Storage on AWS

-In case of AWS provider, volumes by default are provisioned automatically in an airgapped environement, provided that VPC endpoints are enabled.
+In case of AWS provider, volumes by default are provisioned automatically in an air gapped environement, provided that VPC endpoints are enabled.
 See the [Autoscalling on AWS](#autoscaling-on-aws) section.

 ## Storage on-premises